Bounce Rate – The crucial part of SEO that you are (probably) overlooking

 Well, this is actually tougher than it sounds.

-You hear a lot of ‘SEO experts’ say that a BR between 40% to 60% per cent is considered average.
-And that anything below 40% is great!
+You hear many ‘SEO experts’ say that a BR between 40% to 60% percent is considered average.
+And anything below 40% is excellent!

 Truth be told, there is no universal ‘good’ BR, as it completely depends on your industry, the search queries, seasonality, and many other factors.

 So when it comes to your own BRs, your goal should be to compare them historically and look for ways to improve (listed below).